S&P 500® Quarterly Options

 Key Features of SPX Quarterly Options Include:

 - SPX Quarterly options expire on the last trading day of each quarter to coincide with end-of-quarter accounting practices.
-(By comparison, traditional options generally expire on the Saturday following the third Friday of the expiration month until February 15, 2015.
+(By comparison, traditional options generally expire on the Saturday immediately following the third Friday of the expiration month until February 15, 2015.
 On and after February 15, 2015, the expiration date will be the third Friday of the expiration month.)

 LARGE CONTRACT SIZE WITH A $100 MULTIPLIER

 - If the S&P 500 Index is at 1400, SPX Quarterly options have a notIonal size of about $140,000 (ten times larger than SPY options).